isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 has the flexibility to vary such thresholds for specific entities as the situation warrants, and if so, these will be prescribed in subsidiary legislation.</p>
 <p></p>
-<p>Parties may wish to refer here for a step-by-step process flow for acquiring
+<p>Parties may wish to refer to <a href="/about-sira/acquiring-equity-interest-or-voting-power/" rel="noopener noreferrer nofollow" target="_blank">Acquiring Equity Interest or Voting Power in a Designated Entity</a> for
-equity interest or voting power in a designated entity.</p>
+a step-by-step process flow.</p>
 <p>
 <br>Transactions involving the acquisition, as a going concern, of (any part
-of) the business or undertaking of a designated entity, will also require prior approval.
-Parties may wish to refer to <a href="/about-sira/acquiring-equity-interest-or-voting-power/" rel="noopener noreferrer nofollow" target="_blank">Acquiring Equity Interest or Voting Power in a Designated Entity</a> for a step-by-step process flow.</p>
+of) the business or undertaking of a designated entity, will also require prior approval.</p>
 </div>
 </details>
 <details class="isomer-details">